ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

     Temperature outside of known range.

-If the temperature is not given as a feature or as meta data, then you may select the temperature manually.
+If the temperature is not given as a feature or as metadata, then you may select the temperature manually.
 This case is visualized in :numref:`qg_emodulus_badtemp`.
-Here, the temperature is purposely set outside of the known range defined in :cite:`Herold2017`, which is highlighted by coloring the viscosity red.
+Here, the temperature is purposely set outside of the known range defined in :cite:`Buyukurganci2022`, which is highlighted by coloring the viscosity red.

 .. _qg_emodulus_other: